 3- Provide More Playtime

-Today, children are over-scheduled, dialed in and in awe of toys that essentially do the playing for them.
-Also they spend less time playing both indoors and out.
-Indeed, playtime isn’t just goofing off; it is essential to help kids grow and learn.
+Also, they spend less time playing both indoors and outdoors.
+Indeed, playtime isn’t just goofing off; it is essential to helping kids grow and learn.

-♠ Unstructured play helps children learn how to work in groups, to share, negotiate, resolve conflicts, regulate their emotions and behavior, and speak up for themselves.
+Unstructured play helps children learn how to work in groups, to share, negotiate, resolve conflicts, regulate their emotions and behavior, and to speak up for themselves.

 4- Let Them Make Choices